ArchieNshindano/Archie-Nshindano/README.md

-### Hi there 👋 My Name is Archie Nshindano but call me TerminalKid
+### Hi there 👋 My Name is Archie Nshindano but you can call me TerminalKid
 -------------------------------------------------------------------------------------

 My goal is making my life easier and the lives of others, so naturally I love Programing and robotics